 The process isn’t over once you submit a merchant account application.
-There may be an underwriting process which can be as quick as a few hours to as long as a few days.
-In this time, the bank that will be supporting your transactions is looking at the risks you pose and finding ways to mitigate them.
+There may be an underwriting process that can be as quick as a few hours to as long as a few days.
+At this time, the bank that will be supporting your transactions is looking at the risks you pose and finding ways to mitigate them.
 Because of this, you might receive stipulations that you need to follow before you are officially approved for a merchant account.

 The reason for this is to protect their bank from financial and reputational risk.
-This risk is due to the possibilities of a purchase being disputed by the customer or fraud being present in that transaction.
+This risk is due to the possibility of a purchase being disputed by the customer or fraud being present in that transaction.